 The Cloud Infrastructure Hardware (or simply “host”) profile and configuration parameters are utilised in the reference architecture to define different hardware profiles; these are used to configure the BIOS settings on a physical server and configure utility software (such as Operating System and Hypervisor).

 An OpenStack flavor defines the characteristics (“capabilities”) of Virtual Machines (VMs or vServers) that will be deployed on hosts assigned a host-profile.
 A many to many relationship exists between flavors and host profiles.
-Multiple flavors can be defined with overlapping capability specifications with only slight variations that VMs of these flavor types can be hosted on similary configured (host profile) compute hosts.
+Multiple flavors can be defined with overlapping capability specifications with only slight variations that VMs of these flavor types can be hosted on similarly configured (host profile) compute hosts.
 Similarly, a VM can be specified with a flavor that allows it to be hosted on, say, a host configured as per the Basic profile or a host configured as per the High Performance profile.
 Please note that workloads that specify a VM flavor so as to be hosted on a host configured as per the High Performance profile, may not be able to run (adequately with expected performance) on a host configured as per the Basic profile.

 A given host can only be assigned a single host profile; a host profile can be assigned to multiple hosts.
 Host profiles are immutable and hence when a configuration needs to be changed, a new host profile is created.